 An LLC combines the concepts of partnerships for tax purposes and corporations for liability purposes.
 LLC.s are created by filing “Articles of Organization” with the Secretary of State.
 While similar, LLCs are NOT corporations.
 In an LLC, the owners are called members.
 The members may elect or hire a manager(s) to run the business.
 As in a corporation, the owner(s)/member(s) may elect themselves to be the manager(s).
 LLC’s are governed by an operating agreement which is the official rules and regulations guiding the company’s management.
 An LLC is owned by its members.

 What are the advantages?
 Members are not liable for business debts and legal judgments of the LLC.
 The LLC is a separate, legal entity.
 There are no restriction as to the number of members and members can be individuals or other business entities.
-There is pass through tax liability where each member pays any taxes on his/her personal tax return.
+There is pass-through tax liability where each member pays any taxes on his/her personal tax return.
 Profit and losses can be passed on to members as they choose, regardless of their ownership percentage and members can easily remove assets from the business.

 What are the disadvantages?
 The operating agreement should be drafted to reflect the members’ intent for governance.
-Typically, such agreements will have restrictions on and buy/sell provisions limited what an owner can do with her shares.
+Typically, such agreements will have restrictions on and buy/sell provisions limited to what an owner can do with her shares.

 A corporation is a legal entity that exists separately from the people who create it.
 A corporation is owned by its shareholders and run by a board of directors elected by the shareholders.
 In a large corporation, the directors hire corporate officers to manage the day-to-day operations of the business.
 Conversely, in a small corporation, the directors and the corporate officers are usually the same individual(s).
 Corporations are created by filing “Articles of Incorporation” with the Secretary of State and by adopting corporate bylaws.
-Corporations are difficult to manage because there are certain formalities a corporation must adhere to, including: Procedures for annual shareholder meetings; The election of the board of directors; Maintenance of corporate records; Adoption of bylaws; Complete separation of personal and business finances; Proper filings with the Secretary of State.
+Corporations are difficult to manage because there are certain formalities a corporation must adhere to, including Procedures for annual shareholder meetings; The election of the board of directors; Maintenance of corporate records; Adoption of bylaws; Complete separation of personal and business finances; Proper filings with the Secretary of State.
 Although many of the requirements may seem unnecessary for a small corporation, they are important to preserve the corporate form.
-Maintaining the “corporate formalities” is an essential part to running a corporation.
+Maintaining “corporate formalities” is an essential part of running a corporation.
 There are two types of corporations: C Corporations and S Corporations. (non-profit corporations are also considered, but beyond the scope of this article).
 The designation depends on how one would elect to register with the IRS.
-It’s a tax designation where those who elect to be a Sub Chapter S have chosen to be taxed as a partnership (See above).
+It’s a tax designation where those who elect to be a Sub Chapter S have chosen to be taxed as a partnership (see above).
 As a C corporation, you will encounter “double taxation” where the corporation pays its taxes and then the shareholders pay their taxes in addition.

 What are the advantages?
-Limited liability for the shareholders who’s number can be unlimited.
+Limited liability for the shareholders whose number can be unlimited.
 Shareholders are not liable for the business debts and legal judgments of the corporation.
 Shareholders can be individuals or other business entities.
 Depending on the form of election, there are certain tax advantages shareholders can take advantage of.
 (Consult a tax lawyer or CPA for more information.
 Don’t ask me for tax advice, I don’t give it.)